hallambaker/Mathematical-Mesh/Web/Guide/bookmark.md

 ````
 >device auth /bookmark Alice
-ERROR - The option  is not known.
+ERROR - Flag value not recognizedAlice
 ````

 The new device now has access to the Bookmarks catalog: